halbu/stp/README.md

 # stp
 quick reference tool for the game Stationeers.
-React &amp; a bit of Python
+React, Material-UI &amp; a bit of Python

 ## how to use